GAA-UAM/R-MTGB/README.md

 The package is licensed under the GNU Lesser General Public [License v2.1](LICENSE).

 ## 📚 Citations
 If you use R-MTGB in your research or work, please consider citing this project using the following citation format.
-This citation refers to the arXiv preprint, and its manuscript is currently under review at Neurocomputing journal:
 ```yml

 @article{EMAMI2025130696,